IFeelBloated/Vine/README.md

   elasticity of the threshold, ranges from 0.0 to thr.
 - cutoff<br />
   strength of the cutoff filter, ranges from 0(no low frequency protection) to 100(almost no filtering)
+- show<br>
+  set it True and output will be the halo mask, for debugging and stuff